besanta/UEJsonParser/README.md

 To unserialize datas from JSON
 ![unserialize](Docs/unserialize.png?raw=true "Unserialize")

-To successfully use AddUObjectField on your UObjects, you have to flag the relevant variables with the SaveGameFlag, you found it int the extended option of your variable.
+To successfully use AddUObjectField on your UObjects, you have to flag the relevant variables with the SaveGameFlag.
+You can locate it in the extended option of your variable.\
 ![Alt savegame](Docs/savegamevariableproperty.png?raw=true "SaveGame")

 # Support